mu-majid/Advanced-CSS-SaSS/Natours-project/NOTES.md

   * `calc` function allows us to mix units while doing calculations, also note these calc are done during browser's layout step (during site rendering by the visual formatting model).
   * centering a heading (text) could be done using a utility class (basically a div that wraps all text tags we want to center).
   * Utility classes keep out components reusable and allow us to use them independently, for example, having heading-secondary class (h2 element) and may be we will center it in one page and not the other, so we should use a utility class (div with class) to wrap that heading-secondary we want to center.
 Same also may be applied to margins bottom to a heading or something like that.
+  * always define images widths and `left, right` positioning with `%` for responsive pages.

 ## What is Viewport ?